xAffan/xsat/README.md

 A comprehensive SAT practice quiz application built with Flutter, designed to help students prepare for the SAT with an intuitive interface and advanced filtering capabilities.

+## 🌐 Live Demo

+**Try the app now**: [https://xaffan.github.io/sat_quiz/](https://xaffan.github.io/sat_quiz/)

+*The web version is fully functional and includes all features available except the sharing functionality in the native app.*

 ## Features

 ### 🎯 Quiz Functionality